PM Modi prays in TN's Sri Rangam temple | Politics

 Under Vibhishana's watchful eyes, the Lord Ranganatha idol was installed at Sri Rangam temple in accordance with divine will.

-In effect, Modi has sought the blessings from Ranganathaswamy, worshipped by Shri Ram for the consecration of Ram Mandir in Ayodhya.
+In effect, it is being seen as Modi having sought the blessings from Ranganathaswamy, worshipped by Shri Ram for the consecration of Ram Mandir in Ayodhya.
 At the temple, Modi listened to Kamba Ramayana verses, one of the very old versions of Ramayana.
 The Kamba Ramayana was composed by great Tamil poet Kambar in the 12th century.

 The temple that PM visited has a deep link to the Kamba Ramayana.